telerik/xaml-docs/controls/radgridview/filtering/customizing-distinct-values.md

 The `DistinctValuesLoading` event of `RadGridView` is fired each time the filtering control popup of a column is about to get displayed.
 The event should be used solely for controlling the number of distinct values that the user will see.
 The original distinct values can't be replaced with different type of data, because this will break the filtering engine.

 To change the number or filter the distinct values that are displayed, use the `ItemsSource` property of the event arguments.

-To get the proper distinct values, use the `GetDistinctValues` method of `RadGridView`.
+#### __[C#] Using the DistinctValuesLoading event__
+{{region gridview-filtering-customizing-distinct-values-1}}
+	private void RadGridView_DistinctValuesLoading(object sender, Telerik.Windows.Controls.GridView.GridViewDistinctValuesLoadingEventArgs e)
+	{
+		e.ItemsSource = new List<string>(){ "Value 1", "Value 2", "Value 3" };
+	}
+{{endregion}}

+## Retrieving Columns Distinct Values

+RadGridView exposes the `GetDistinctValues` method that will allow you to retrieve distincts values of a column.
 The method has two overloads, that allows you to provide the distinct values limit (1000 by default) and to tell if the items that are filtered out by other filters should be included in the query.

 #### __[C#] Using the default overload of the GetDistinctValues method__
-{{region gridview-filtering-customizing-distinct-values-1}}
+{{region gridview-filtering-customizing-distinct-values-2}}
 	private void RadGridView_DistinctValuesLoading(object sender, Telerik.Windows.Controls.GridView.GridViewDistinctValuesLoadingEventArgs e)
 	{
 		var gridView = (RadGridView)sender;